Archie Cameron: State politics

-Federal politics

-Early years
+Early years in federal politics

 Cameron was elected to the House of Representatives at the 1934 federal election, standing as the LCL candidate in the seat of Barker.
 He joined the parliamentary Country Party upon his election, in accordance with LCL rules which allowed their federal MPs to choose to sit with either the Country Party or the United Australia Party (UAP).
 Shortly after taking his seat he moved a motion to expel Lang Labor MP Jock Garden from parliament for his former Communist affiliation, which caused a "near-riot".

 Cameron did not have long to wait for ministerial preferment; in 1937 he was appointed an assistant minister in the government of Joseph Lyons.
 In November 1937, Cameron stood for the deputy leadership of the Country Party following the retirement of Thomas Paterson; he did not win enough votes to make the second ballot.
 He briefly served as acting minister for commerce in 1938, and during that time became the first minister to be "named" by the Speaker.
 Later that year, he became Postmaster-General.
 He temporarily suspended radio 2KY's licence because he objected to political views expressed on it (2KY was the property of the ALP's New South Wales branch).